How to Become an ER Nurse

 ER Nurse Education

-Wondering how long it takes to become an ER nurse?
-You can become an ER nurse in two years by earning an ADN degree or in four years with a BSN.
-Which one is right for you depends on your short-term and long-term goals.
+Are you wondering how long it takes to become an ER nurse?
+You can earn an ADN degree in two years or a traditional BSN in four years.
+Which one is right for you depends on your short and long-term goals.

 ADN Degree

-If your question is how to become an ER nurse as quickly as possible, an ADN may be your answer.
+If you want to become an ER nurse quickly, an ADN degree may be your answer.
 This degree takes two years, compared to four years for a BSN.
-If you earn your ADN and eventually decide to pursue a four-year degree, you can enroll in an RN-to-BSN or RN-to-MSN program.
-Some employers require or give preference to nurses with BSNs, especially for leadership roles.
+If you earn your ADN and eventually decide to pursue a four-year degree, you can enroll in an RN-to-BSN or RN-to-MSN bridge program.
+Some employers require or prefer BSN degrees, especially when filling leadership roles.

 BSN Degree